bing-er/pathfinding-optimization/README.md

 * Enhanced **maze generator** (`mazegenerator.py`) to ensure consistent grids across algorithms.
 * Configured automatic saving to `results/figures`/ and `results/logs/` for reproducible experiments.
 * Organized and maintained the full repository structure for seamless testing and visualization.
+* Reviewed and merged visualization branch (viz_vib) into main.
+* Organized follow-up testing tasks and documented meeting summary for Week 11.

 ## 📅 Next Milestones
 * Conduct performance testing on larger grid sizes (21×21, 51×51, 101×101).